619 N. Central Avenue,

 A serious fire practically destroyed the Dunbar Theatre in June 1945.
 It was rebuilt in the summer of 1946, reopening on July 5.
-It was purchased by the city in 1957 and was closed and demolished in 1958.
+It was purchased by the city in 1957 and was closed on January 14, 1958 with Henry Fonda & Anthony Perkins in “The Tin Star”.
+It was demolished later that year.
 A housing project was built on the site.

 Just login to your account and subscribe to this theater